 The Robots.txt file is a document that has a set of rules that defines how bots can interact with the websites.
-While scraping, we should always check this Robots.txt file of the website we are about to scrape.
+While scraping, we should always check these Robots.txt files of the website we are about to scrape.
 It is wrong to go against the rules mentioned in the Robots.txt file.
 It can lead to lawsuits and penalties.
 To put it in a simpler context, the data presented on the website belongs to the owner of that site.
-Copying or downloading the data without permission from the owner is technically wrong and illegal.
+Copying or downloading the data without permission from the owner is technically unethical and illegal.

 2. Do Not Hit The Websites Too Frequently